beanloop/techblog/content/blog/rn-bridging-native-webview-android/index.md

 Here we set our activity's content to our WebView.
 By default, this will take up the entirety of the screen.
 You can customize the view size in different ways, the simplest is setting the layout params for the `MyWebView`:
 `myWebView.setLayoutParams(new LayoutParams(width, height))`.

-## Bridge native module to React Native
+## Bridge as a native module to React Native

 At this point, we have created our activity which, when started, will set its content view to `MyWebView`.
-If we were building our entire Android app in Java we would be all set to render the WebView.
+If we were building our entire Android app in Java we would have all we need to render the WebView.
 It would be as simple as switching to the `MyWebViewActivity`.
 That is essentially what we need to do in React Native as well, however, the activity is currently inaccessible from the React Native side.
 We still need to bridge the activity over to React Native, so we can access it.
-To do that we need to export and expose, a native module to React Native with a method that starts the activity.
+To do that we need to export and expose a native module to React Native with a method that starts the activity.
 Let's go ahead and set up our *activity starter* native module.

 - In the same folder you created the `MyWebViewActivity` file, create a new Java file, and give it a name.
 We'll go with `MyWebViewActivityStarter.java`.
 You need the following code here: